This follows on from herbal remedies and covers substances that are not herbs but they occur naturally and are thought to have medicinal properties.

 The evidence of the effectiveness of honey seems good.
 They produce hydrogen peroxide and this can help to overcome bacterial contamination in various skin diseases and to kill some fungal infections.9Honey in dermatology and skin care Manuka honey appears to be even better.
 It is sometimes used in dressings to kill bacteria including MRSA and it seems very promising.
 However, before spreading honey from the jar on an open wound, beware that these dressings contain medical quality honey.
 Ordinary honey contains bacteria and it has to be specially treated before it is fit for medical use.
 Honey contains a large amount of sugar and it can raise the blood glucose.
 However, a single paper on the use of manuka honey in diabetic ulcers suggested that it was beneficial.10Manuka honey-impregnated dressings in the treatment of neuropathic diabetic foot ulcers

 Beware of the many other claims that are made for honey.
 There is a paper about intravenous manuka honey inhibiting tumour growth in a mouse with melanoma.
-However, to extrapolate this to state that eating honey helps to prevent or cure cancer is a step too far.
+However, to extrapolate this to state that eating honey helps to prevent or cure cancer is a step too far and I would certainly not recommend intravenous honey.
 Beware of claims related to animal models or in vitro studies when there is no experience in humans.
 Honey may help with some of the adverse effects of cancer treatment.

 There is no evidence that honey has any effect in preventing or curing the common cold.